ethereum/homestead-guide/source/using-ethereum-the-basics/mining.rst

 * http://cryptomining-blog.com/5323-quick-guide-on-how-to-mine-ethereum-on-windows/

-GPU Mining on Ubuntu linux
+GPU mining on Ubuntu linux
 -----------------------------

 * `Spacience blogpost <http://spacience.blogspot.sg/2015/11/gpu-mining-in-ethereum-1404-from-scratch.html>`_

-Pool Mining
+Pool mining
 ================================================================================

 Mining pools are cooperatives that aim to smooth out expected revenue by pooling the mining power of participating miners.
 The mining pool submits blocks with proof of work from a central account and redistributes the reward to participants in proportion to their contributed mining power.
 Unlike in Bitcoin, the benefit of pooling is minimal due to the very short blocktime. _`Mining Pools` lists the pools we know of.